-Medicaid has a rather different structure from Medicare as it is funded both on a federal level and on a state level.
+Medicaid has a rather different structure from Medicare, as it is funded both on a federal and on a state level.

-The result is that each state works within the overarching guidelines of Medicaid, but with a lot of room to change and tweak things, as are putting their own funding in as well.
+Each state works within the overarching guidelines of Medicaid, but has a lot of room to change, and tweak things, as they are putting their own funding in to the projects as well.

 From state to state the waivers may vary a great deal, and the number of waivers a state has may vary, but they all have some waivers which exist specifically to help care for elderly and disabled individuals in their own homes.

-With literally hundreds of waivers across the US, what is considered to be a DME is very wide ranging, and much less restricted than under Medicare.
+With literally hundreds of waivers across the US, what can be considered to be DME is very wide-ranging, and much less restricted than under Medicare.

 Medicaid and state programs and waivers for in home care services

-To get more thorough information on HCBS programs, or waivers, from Medicaid itself, you can find that at medicaid.gov –
+To get more thorough information on HCBS programs, or waivers, from Medicaid itself, you go to medicaid.gov –

-HCBS programs, waivers, and 1915 waivers will pay for “home medical equipment” – DME’s.
+HCBS programs, waivers, and 1915 waivers will pay for “home medical equipment” – DME.

 - their own home